sonic-net/SONiC/doc/mgmt/SONiC_PIM_SM_HLD.md

    will be defined to add or delete the data to/from the STATE_DB.

 ##### 3.1.3.1.2 IPMC Entry deletion
-Whenever a IPMC entry is deleted for any reason, AGE and DONTAGE data belongs to that particular IPMC entry will be cleared from the STATE_DB.
+Whenever a IPMC entry is deleted for any reason, SAI will give a callback with DELETE notification for the IPMC entry then the AGE and DONTAGE data of the particular IPMC entry will be cleared from the STATE_DB.
 ##### 3.1.3.1.3 SYNCD WARM restart
 To be updated based on the syncd warm restart feature understanding from broadcom.